bzar/guihck/README.md

 "on-mouse-down", which determines the action taken when a mouse button is pressed on top of the mouse area element.

+Every property has a special change handler procedure property.
+Their names have the form of "on-<property name>".
+For example, the change handler procedure property for "x" is "on-x".

 Elements may have a value for the special "id" property that can be used in locating them.
 Whenever the an element is searched, the search is started from the current element.
 If the current element does not match the searched id, the element's direct ancestors